ChiaraBonacchi/Topics-Chapter_RH/README.md

 License: MIT

 Description: this file accompanies the book chapter 'Who's influential?
-Archaeology-themed communications on Twitter'.
+Archaeology-themed communications on Twitter' by Bonacchi and Kryzanska.
+In: Resistance & Reception: Critical Archaeologies of Iron Age & Roman Worlds.
+Edited by Robert Witcher & Emily Hanscam.